shak-maker/ZDN/CPANEL_DEPLOYMENT_GUIDE.md

    - Enable "Deploy" option

 2. **Configure Deployment:**
-   - The `.cpanel.yml` file is already configured
+   - The `.cpanel.yml` file is already configured for `report.zdn.mn` subdomain
    - **Important:** Update line 8 in `.cpanel.yml`:
      ```yaml
-     - export DEPLOYPATH=/home/YOUR_USERNAME/public_html/
+     - export DEPLOYPATH=/home/YOUR_USERNAME/report.zdn.mn/
      ```
      Replace `YOUR_USERNAME` with your actual cPanel username